mounikakonuganti3-creator/devops-cicd-pipeline/README.md

 # Automated CI/CD Pipeline for Containerized Applications

-## Project Overview
+## 📌 Project Overview

-This project demonstrates a complete CI/CD workflow using GitHub Actions, Docker, Kubernetes, and Terraform.
+This project demonstrates an end-to-end CI/CD pipeline using GitHub Actions, Docker, Kubernetes, and Terraform.

-## Tools Used
+## 🛠 Technologies Used

 - GitHub Actions
 - Docker
 - Kubernetes